wh-alice/mig_visualstudio/vs/debugger/remote-debugging.md

 13. If prompted, enter network credentials to connect to the remote machine.

      The required credentials vary depending on your network's security configuration.
 For example, on a domain computer, you can  enter your domain name and password.
-On a non-domain machine, you might enter the machine name and a valid user account name, like **DDXVM6812\name@something.com**, along with the correct password.
+On a non-domain machine, you might enter the machine name and a valid user account name, like **MJO-DL\name@something.com**, along with the correct password.

+     You should see that the WPF application’s main window is open on the remote computer.

 14. If necessary, take action to hit the breakpoint.
 You should see that the breakpoint is active.
 If it isn’t, the symbols for the application haven’t loaded.
 Retry, and if that doesn't work, get information about loading symbols and how troubleshoot them at [Understanding symbol files and Visual Studio’s symbol settings](http://blogs.msdn.com/b/visualstudioalm/archive/2015/01/05/understanding-symbol-files-and-visual-studio-s-symbol-settings.aspx).

-15. You should see that the WPF application’s main window is open on the remote computer.
-Perform the action that causes the breakpoint to be hit.

-16. On the Visual Studio machine, you should see that execution has stopped at the breakpoint.
+15. On the Visual Studio machine, you should see that execution has stopped at the breakpoint.

  If you have non-code files that need to be used by the application, you need to include them in the Visual Studio project.
 Create a project folder for the additional files (in the **Solution Explorer**, click **Add / New Folder**.)
 Then add the files to the folder (in the **Solution Explorer**, click **Add / Existing Item**, then select the files.).
 On the **Properties** page for each file, set **Copy to Output Directory** to **Copy always**.

-## Remote debug an ASP.NET application
- Deploying an ASP.NET application to a remote computer running IIS has different steps, depending on the operating system and version of IIS.
-For remote computers running Windows 8 or later or Windows Server 2012 operating systems that have IIS 8 (or later) installed, please see [Publishing to IIS](https://docs.asp.net/en/latest/publishing/iis.html).

- For remote computers running Windows 7 or Windows Server 2008 that have IIS 7.5 installed, please see [Remote Debugging ASP.NET on a Remote IIS 7.5 Computer](../debugger/remote-debugging-asp.net-on-a-remote-iis-7.5-computer.md).

 ## Set Up Debugging with Remote Symbols
  You should be able to debug your code with the symbols you generate on the Visual Studio computer.
 The performance of the remote debugger is much better when you use local symbols.
 If you must   use remote symbols, you need to tell the remote debugging monitor to look for symbols on the remote machine.